For best experience please turn on javascript and use a modern browser!

 15:45-17:15 Panel 4: Challenging National Actions Before the ECJ In this panel, we discuss different opportunities arising from relying on national courts to make references to the ECJ that help to advance a climate agenda in the national context.

-Joana Setzer (LSE, chair), Clemens Kaupa (VU), Annalisa Savaresi (University of Sterling), Reclame Fossielvrij
+Joana Setzer (LSE, chair), Clemens Kaupa (VU), Annalisa Savaresi (University of Eastern Finland), Femke Sleegers and Berber Brouwer (Reclame Fossielvrij) and Gaia Lisi (Climate Litigation Network)

 17:15-17:30 Closing remarks.
 Christina Eckes, Alberto Nicòtina